James VI and I: Literary patronage

 In the 1580s and 1590s, James promoted the literature of his native country.
 He published his treatise Some Rules and Cautions to be Observed and Eschewed in Scottish Prosody in 1584 at the age of 18.
 It was both a poetic manual and a description of the poetic tradition in his mother tongue of Scots, applying Renaissance principles.
 He also made statutory provision to reform and promote the teaching of music, seeing the two in connection.
 One act of his reign urges the Scottish burghs to reform and support the teaching of music in Sang Sculis.

-In furtherance of these aims, James was both patron and head of a loose circle of Scottish Jacobean court poets and musicians known as the Castalian Band, which included William Fowler and Alexander Montgomerie among others, Montgomerie being a favourite of the king.
+In furtherance of these aims, James was both patron and head of a loose circle of Scottish Jacobean court poets and musicians known to later critics as the Castalian Band, a group including William Fowler and Alexander Montgomerie among others, Montgomerie being a favourite of the king.
 James was himself a poet, and was happy to be seen as a practising member of the group.

 By the late 1590s, James's championing of native Scottish tradition was reduced to some extent by the increasing likelihood of his succession to the English throne.
 William Alexander and other courtier poets started to anglicise their written language, and followed the king to London after 1603.
 James's role as active literary participant and patron made him a defining figure in many respects for English Renaissance poetry and drama, which reached a pinnacle of achievement in his reign, but his patronage of the high style in the Scottish tradition, which included his ancestor James I of Scotland, became largely sidelined.